 References to "Economical" in this Management Proxy Circular (the "Circular") are to Economical Mutual Insurance Company.
 References to the "Company," "we," "us" and "our" in this Circular are to Economical and, where the context requires, its direct and indirect subsidiaries.
-Unless otherwise indicated, all dollar amounts in this Circular are in Canadian dollars.
+All dollar amounts in this Circular are in Canadian dollars.
+Certain totals, subtotals, and percentages may not reconcile due to rounding.
 The information contained in this Circular is given as of the date of this Circular, except where otherwise noted.
-Information posted on our website may be found at www.economical.com.
+Information posted on our website may be found at economical. com.
 All references in this Circular to websites are inactive textual references provided for information only.
 Information contained in or otherwise accessible through the websites mentioned in this Circular does not form a part of this document.